menandmice/micetro_docs/guides/implementation/running_micetro.rst

 Micetro Agents
 ^^^^^^^^^^^^^^

-The Micetro DNS agent runs as a service and you can start and stop the agent using the Services application.
-You can also control the Micetro DNS agent using these command line options:
+The Micetro DNS Agent runs as a service and you can start and stop the agent using the Services application.
+You can also control the Micetro DNS Agent using these command line options:

 .. csv-table::
   widths: 30, 70

-  "mmremote –i", "Installs the Micetro DNS agent as a service" "mmremote –u", "Uninstalls the Micetro DNS agent" "mmremote –start", "Starts the Micetro DNS agent service" "mmremote –stop", "Stops the Micetro DNS agent service" "mmremote –v", "Displays version information" "mmremote –h", "Displays available command line options for the Micetro DNS agent"
+  "mmremote –i", "Installs the Micetro DNS Agent as a service" "mmremote –u", "Uninstalls the Micetro DNS Agent" "mmremote –start", "Starts the Micetro DNS Agent service" "mmremote –stop", "Stops the Micetro DNS Agent service" "mmremote –v", "Displays version information" "mmremote –h", "Displays available command line options for the Micetro DNS Agent"

 ----